Trusted Paris itineraries & local intel since 2003

 Before we dive right into our main topic, let’s briefly touch on the history behind this national holiday.

-Bastille Day is the French National Day that is celebrated annually on July 14th.
-It’s the common name given to France’s spirited independence day celebration in English-speaking countries.
+Bastille Day is the French National Day, celebrated annually on July 14th.
+In English-speaking countries, it’s the common name given to France’s spirited Independence Day celebration.

 In France, it’s formally called “Le Quatorze Juillet” (The Fourteenth of July), “La Fête Nationale Française” (The French National Celebration), or “Fête de la Fédération” (Festival of the Federation).

-Bastille Day commemorates the storming of the Bastille prison in Paris by angry commoners in 1789, which was a turning point in French history.
+Bastille Day commemorates the 1789 storming of the Bastille prison in Paris by angry commoners, which was a turning point in French history.

-Bastille was originally built as a medieval fortress but eventually became a state prison where a large arsenal of gunpowder, explosives, and ammunition was stored by French royalty.
+Bastille was originally built as a medieval fortress but eventually became a state prison where French royalty stored a large arsenal of gunpowder, explosives, and ammunition.

 The Bastille prison was also known for holding political prisoners and innocent commoners detained by the nobles and French kings for trials.
 It was thus a symbol of the oppression and absolutism of the stuffy French monarchy.

-On July 14, 1789, a mob of angry commoners who were fed up with the tyranny of royal power stormed and overthrew the Bastille prison.
-This amazing victory of commoners quickly became a signal of the start of the French Revolution and the end of the Ancien régime.
-This event also eventually led to the adoption of the remarkable constituent, “Declaration of the Rights of Man and of the Citizen.”
+On July 14, 1789, a mob of angry commoners fed up with the tyranny of royal power stormed and overthrew the Bastille prison.
+This amazing victory of commoners quickly signaled the start of the French Revolution and the end of the Ancien régime.
+This event eventually led to the adoption of the remarkable constituent, “Declaration of the Rights of Man and the Citizen.”

 See Related: Exploring Place de la Bastille: Paris’ Historic Square